exampleblob/NLP-Python-NLTK/README.md

 SETUP
 -----------------------
-Install necessary libraries by typing the following com
+Install necessary libraries by typing the following commands in your console:
+<pre> python </pre>
+<pre> imp